 Happy journaling, everyone!
-We truly hope that this article helps you in getting those bullet journal layouts going.
+I truly hope that this article helps you in getting those bullet journal layouts going.
 Fill those blank pages with unending spreads of inspiration tailor-fit for you, and enjoy the creative process!

 - Carroll, Ryder, The Bullet Journal Method: Track Your Past, Order Your Present, Plan Your Future, Harper Collins Publishing, 2018